cicorias/aks-private-cluster/README.md

 # Private AKS Cluster
-Sample and opinionated instructions on how to deploy and connect to private AKS clusters.
+Opinionated instructions on how to deploy and connect to private AKS clusters.

-The files in this repository are not meant for production; rather, they're simplified for instructional purposes.
+**IMPORTANT**: The files in this repository are not meant for production; rather, they're simplified for instructional purposes (only one network, sensitive defaults, etc.).

 ## Important References
 - [Getting started with Azure](https://azure.microsoft.com/en-us/free/search/)